-Really, the answer is an annoying one – what you get out of microstock depends on what you are willing to put into it.
+The answer unfortunately is an annoying one.
+What you get out of microstock depends on what you are willing to put into it.
 Gone are the days of people making a killing in this industry off just a few happy snaps with their compact digital camera.
 But fear not – potential still remains.
 You may be surprised what those old photos on your hard drive could earn you.
 In fact, you could even turn a much loved hobby into a steady stream of income.
 At the very least, that can help pay for more camera gear!

 Fact: There are many, many people making part-time or even full-time incomes from microstock photography alone.
 You’ll need many good quality images and a willingness to learn to be able to compete.

-Then you have agencies like Dreamstime (usually 2nd or 3rd best agency for me) with a pricing structure that earns you more per download when an image reaches different sales levels.
+Then you have agencies like Dreamstime (usually in the top 5 earners) with a pricing structure that earns you more per download when an image reaches different sales levels.
 You can earn over $11 USD just for a standard download.
 Plus more if the buyer wants an extended license (an option that allows them to use it for more things).

 What’s a ‘payout threshold’ you ask?
 An earnings point determined by the agency that once reached allows you to be paid.
 This differs with each site, with most being between $50-$100 in earnings required before you can get paid.
 Once this threshold is reached most sites pay their contributors around the 15th of each month, although Shutterstock is the fastest to pay, sending out money around the 7th.
 So for instance, say you have earned $100 from PhotoDune this month, then next month around the 15th you will automatically get that paid to you.